ichbinwilly/hello-ci-workflow/README.md

 # Introduction

 This project is to demo node.js + CircleCI 2.0.
-The configuration can be found in .circleci folder which introduces a new key for version: 2.
+CircleCI 2.0 configuration **config.yml** can be found in .circleci folder.

 > Note: Projects currently running on CircleCI 1.0 are no longer supported.
+Must migrate to Circle 2.0.
+See the [details](https://circleci.com/sunset1-0/) about the migration.